-Composite fillings are made to match the colour of your teeth and therefore look more natural than amalgam fillings.
-They are often used in teeth that show when you smile or talk.
+Composite fillings are newer than amalgam fillings.
+They’re made to match the colour of your teeth and so look more natural.
+Composite fillings are often used in front teeth that show when you smile or talk.
 These tooth-coloured fillings aren’t as hard-wearing as amalgam and so aren’t always suitable for the grinding and chewing surfaces of your back teeth.
 They’re being improved, and being used more and more as time goes by.

 - if your tooth is broken or is weakened because of decay or from having a large filling, for example

 - to cover up a filling that’s discoloured

 - after root canal treatment to protect your tooth

 Crowns are made from a variety of materials including porcelain, porcelain combined with a metal, gold mixed with other metals, or ceramic.
-The material that your crown is made from will determine what colour it is.
+New materials are being developed all the time.

 Your dentist will give you an injection of local anaesthetic before you have the crown fitted.
 They’ll prepare and shape your tooth so that there is room for the new crown.
 Depending on the amount of damage to your tooth, your dentist may need to fill it first.
-If you have had root canal treatment, you may need to have a post crown.
+If you’ve had root canal treatment, you may need to have a post crown.
 This involves inserting a small post (or peg) into your tooth that will hold the crown in place.

 After the procedure, it may take a few hours before the feeling comes back into your mouth.
 Take special care not to bump or knock your mouth or bite your tongue, particularly when you speak, drink or eat.

-Veneers are another way of repairing chipped or uneven front teeth.
+Veneers are a way of repairing chipped or uneven front teeth.
 They usually consist of a thin layer of tooth-coloured material, often porcelain, that fits over your existing tooth.